shankar2311/P1-yoga/README.md

     - The process to deploy the project to Github Pages are as follows:

 1. Log in to GitHub.com

 2. Select the GitHub repository and navigate to the settings.

 3. Find the Pages tab and click on it.

 4. From the source drop-down menu, select the "Deploy from a branch".

 5. And from the Branch menu, select the "main".

 6. Click the "save" button, the page will be automatically refreshed.

 7. A live link will be dispalyed on top of the page.

+## Credits

+- ***Content***

+    - The text from the Home page was taken from wikipedia [here](https://en.wikipedia.org/wiki/Yoga).

+    - For the Techniques page, some of the text was taken from healthifyme [here](https://www.healthifyme.com/blog/types-of-yoga/)

+    - Layout and structure of the sign up page was influenced from love running project by Code Institute.

+    - README.md file was taken from the Code Institute readme-template.

+    - The Fonts were taken from [Google Fonts](https://fonts.google.com/) and [fontjoy](https://fontjoy.com/)

+    - The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)